ea5gvk/m0glj-HBNet-GPS/README.md

 This repository contains everything needed to setup an HBLink server with APRS/SMS features.

+The development server can be found at [https://hbl.ink](https://hbl.ink).

 ## Features

 * Decode GPS locations and upload APRS position packets